MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Mask the photos

-When determining what aspects of your photographs you would like to turn into a 3D model it can be helpful to mask the 3D object.
-You may find it beneficial to do this in pictures from different angles.
-While it is not necessary to mask your object in every single photo, the more photographs you mask, the more accurate the final result will be.
+You can use masks to mask out irrelevant elements of your source photos that are confusing to the program or that can lead to incorrect reconstruction results.
+You might want to do this in pictures from different angles.
+Although it's not necessary to mask objects in every photo, the more photographs you mask, the more accurate the final result will be.

-1. To add a mask, double-click an image to open it and choose a selection tool such as the “intelligent scissors” and outline the subject you wish to turn into a 3D model.
+1. Double-click an image to open it, choose a selection tool such as the **Intelligent scissors**, and then outline the subject you wnat to turn into a 3D model.

     ![Intelligent Scissors tool](media/agisoft-6.PNG "Intelligent Scissors Tool")

-2. Once you have your model outlined, press the **Add Selection** button to create the mask.
+2. After outlining the subject, select the **Add Selection** button to create the mask.

     ![Add selection button](media/agisoft-7.PNG "Add selection button")

-Repeat this step from multiple angles to get a higher quality output.
+3. Repeat this step from multiple angles to product a higher-quality output.

     ![Refined model](media/agisoft-8.PNG "Refined model")